perticascatalin/Learning/DPML/mcsp.md

 ### 4.2 Jarrell's CSP

-Automatically generate music by finding a sequence of n musical notes and applying a set of rules/ constraints.
+Automated generation of music by searching for a sequence of n musical notes which adhere to a set of rules / constraints.
 These are:

 - fixed number of occurences for motives (a motif is a sequence of intervals)
 - each note from the output should belong to a chord (from a preset collection of chords)